Websoft9Archive/ansible-template/docs/solution-https.md

 If you have applied for a commercial certificate, complete the HTTPS configuration in just three steps:

-1. Upload your certificate to the directory of your instance: */data/cert*
+1. Upload your certificate, file of the certificate chain and secret key to the directory of your instance: */data/cert*
-2. Edit the vhost configuration file: */etc/nginx/conf.d/default.conf*
+2. Open the vhost configuration file: */etc/nginx/conf.d/default.conf*
-3. Insert the **HTTPS template** into *server{  }* and modify to your certificate path
+3. Insert the **HTTPS template** into *server{  }* and modify your certificate path
    ``` text
    #-----HTTPS template start------------
    listen 443 ssl;